 Another judge tosses lawsuit over LL Beans' return policy

 OAKLAND, Calif.
-(AP) — Another federal judge has dismissed a lawsuit targeting L.L.
-Bean's new return policy, this time in California.
+(AP) — Another federal judge has dismissed a lawsuit targeting outdoors retailer L.L.
+Bean's new limited-time return policy, this one in California.

-District Judge Yvonne Gonzalez Rogers on Tuesday granted the retailer's motion to dismiss the lawsuit, while leaving an opening for the plaintiff to amend the complaint.
+District Judge Yvonne Gonzalez Rogers on Tuesday granted the Freeport, Maine-based retailer's motion to dismiss the lawsuit while leaving an opening for the plaintiff to amend the complaint.

 A federal judge in Chicago dismissed a similar lawsuit in June.

-But the judge expressed skepticism.
-Maine-based L.L.
-Bean contends such lawsuits are without merit.
-Going forward, there's a one-year limit for returns of most purchases.
+L.L.
+Bean's products include showshoes and handcrafted waterproof boots.
+The company contends the lawsuits are without merit.
+It says going forward there's a one-year limit for returns of most purchases.